astronomer/docs/software/install-airgapped.md

-## Configuring Astronomer Software To Not Send Outbound Email
+### Configuring Astronomer Software to not send outbound email

 Astronomer Software can be configured to not send outbound email.